A Simple Baseline with Single-encoder for Referring Image Segmentation: Method

 In this section, we introduce Shared-RIS, the first framework with a single-encoder for referring image segmentation (RIS) that deviates from conventional dual-encoder paradigms in RIS.
 At the core of Shared-RIS lies a \textit{shared transformer} architecture, which processes concatenated multi-modal inputs or features.
 This design maximizes the potential of shared-fusion in aligning and understanding two modalities.
 As shown in Fig.~\ref{fig:framework}, our framework consists of three components to generate segmentation masks grounded to a given expression: 1) \textit{Shared Vision-Language Encoder} (Sec.~\ref{subsec:shared_encoder}), 2) \textit{Shared FPN} (Sec.~\ref{subsec:shared_fpn}), and 3) \textit{Shared Mask Decoder} (Sec.~\ref{subsec:shared_decoder}).
 These are then trained using a loss function (Sec.~\ref{subsec:loss_function}).

 A major challenge in current RIS approaches is obtaining fine-grained alignments between pre-trained vision and text encoders.
-This issue has been tackled through various fusion strategies, including early fusions~\cite{early_1_lavt, early_3_dmmi}, and joint fusions~\cite{joint_2_coupalign, joint_3_crossvlt} (for more details on these strategies, please refer to our supplementary materials).
+This issue has been tackled through various fusion strategies, including early fusions~\cite{early_1_lavt, early_3_dmmi}, and joint fusions~\cite{joint_2_coupalign, joint_3_crossvlt} (for more details on these strategies, please refer to Fig.~\ref{fig:fusion_categories}).
 However, due to computational overhead, these methods typically involve only a few intermediate fusions via cross-attention modules between separate encoders.

 In contrast, our framework aims to provide a more dense fusion strategy, termed \textit{seamless fusion}, while maintaining minimal complexity.
 Our method simultaneously encodes and merges two modalities across all framework components from the first input to the final prediction, employing shared self-attention techniques~\cite{vilt}.
 We believe that the property of shared self-attention, which allows granular token-level interactions between two modalities, is promising for RIS.
 In the following section, we further elaborate on each component in our framework in detail.